 And the Winner Is (Again…)

 There are some novels that simply seem to attract awards.
 Sometimes this is because a novel is so marvellous that a number of different judging panels independently come to the same conclusion.
 But sometimes there is a sense that awards can beget awards.
-The International DUBLIN Literary Award jury takes no account of whether a nominated novel or its author has won an award previously or not.
+The DUBLIN Literary Award jury takes no account of whether a nominated novel or its author has won an award previously or not.
 This is particularly important for us.
-Because we allow works in translations, we work on a longer timeline than many other literary prizes, so by the time a novel is being considered for the International DUBLIN Literary Award, it may come trailing other honours awarded earlier.
+Because we allow works in translations, we work on a longer timeline than many other literary prizes, so by the time a novel is being considered for the DUBLIN Literary Award, it may come trailing other honours awarded earlier.
 We take pride in the fact that the first-time novelist and the Nobel Laureate have the same chance of winning.
 And, indeed, Emily Ruskovich (winner for Idaho, 2019) and Rawi Hage (winner for De Niro’s Game, 2008) were both first-time novelists.
 We also exclude any discussion of reviews.
 While the judges are all people who are involved in literature in some way, and will have inevitably come across reviews of some of the nominated novels, these play no role in the judging process.
 Another comment that we do not allow is: “X wrote in the London Review of Books that this was a masterpiece.”
 The response is: “How nice for X. But she/he is not a member of the judging panel.”

-Underlying all of these considerations is the recognition that the International DUBLIN Literary Award is a literary award.
+Underlying all of these considerations is the recognition that the DUBLIN Literary Award is a literary award.
 If there is a single quality the judges are looking for, it is that moment when a novel produces that sense of wonder that is so difficult to define.
 If we could define it, we would bottle it and sell it.
 Sometimes, it comes from reading a novel that does something that you have never seen before.
 Mike McCormack’s Solar Bones (winner, 2018), for instance, manages to produce a deeply human, very readable novel without any sentence breaks.
 José Eduardo Agualusa’s A General Theory of Oblivion (winner, 2017) mixes narrative with bits of poetry and fragments of text to weave a novel not shaped like any other.
 In other cases, the wonder is a creation of narrative voice so compelling that it as if a complete new human being has come to life on the page.
 Colm Toibin’s The Master (winner 2006), for instance, reads like a novel about Henry James written by Henry James.
 In Orhan Pamuk’s My Name is Red (winner, 2003), the reader finds themselves inside the mind a miniaturist painter in the utterly foreign world of sixteenth-century Istanbul.
 In a very different way, the wonder of what might be called “world creation” is what makes Kevin Barry’s City of Bohane (winner, 2013) such a delight; and the same would be true in a completely different way of Jon McGregor’s Even the Dogs (winner, 2012), set among a group of homeless addicts, of which the judges wrote: “It fills the reader with a vivid sense of how the novel accommodates new techniques and idioms.”
-Ultimately, part of what makes the Dublin Literary Award such a joy is that there is no magic formula.
-And yet, every year for twenty-four years now we have been finding, once again, confirmation that the novel as a literary form is capable of doing new things, or of doing the old things in ways we had never imagined.
+Ultimately, part of what makes the DUBLIN Literary Award such a joy is that there is no magic formula.
+And yet, every year for twenty-six years now we have been finding, once again, confirmation that the novel as a literary form is capable of doing new things, or of doing the old things in ways we had never imagined.
 The judging panel of the 2004 award put it well, when writing of that year’s winner, Tahar Ben Jelloun’s This Blinding Absence of Light: “It reiterates, as only once in a while a book does, the true purpose of literature.”

 Prof. Chris Morash, FTCD, MRIA